Projection Methods for Operator Learning and Universal Approximation: Learning Linear Projections on Banach Spaces of functions

 \section{Learning Linear Projections on Banach Spaces of functions}

-In this section we assume to work on the Banach space $L^p_\mu(S)$ where $\mu$ is some fixed measure, and $S$ is a $\mu$-measurable subset of $\mathbb R^d$, which we will assume to be compact throughout.
+In this section we assume to work on the Banach space $L^p_\mu(S)$ where $\mu$ is some fixed finite Borel measure, and $S$ is a $\mu$-measurable subset of $\mathbb R^d$, which we will assume to be compact throughout.
 We will also assume that the measure is normalized, i.e. $\mu(S) = 1$, for simplicity since the reasoning can be adjusted to the case where $\mu(S) \neq 1$.
 A typical example would be the $L^p$ space on $[0,1]^{\times d}$ with Lebesgue measure $\mu$.
+In this article, by $L^p$ space we always mean the case where $1< p < +\infty$.